Sleeping car: Open-section accommodation

-Private Accommodations
+Private accommodations

 In the mid-to-late 20th century, an increasing variety of private rooms was offered.
 Most of these rooms provided significantly more space than open-section accommodations could offer.
 Open-sections were increasingly phased out in the 1950s, in favor of roomettes.
 Some of them, such as the rooms of the "Slumbercoach" cars manufactured by the Budd Company and first put into service in 1956, were triumphs of miniaturization.
 These allowed a single car to increase the number of sleepers over a conventional sleeping car of private rooms.

 Roomettes

-A Roomette, in the historically correct sense of the word, is a private room for a single passenger, containing a single seat, a folding bed, a toilet (not in a private cubicle of its own), and a washbasin.
-When a traditional Roomette is in night mode, the bed blocks access to the toilet.
-Like open sections, Roomettes are placed on both sides of the car, with a corridor down the center.
-Duplex Roomettes, a Pullman-produced precursor to the Slumbercoach, are staggered vertically, with every second accommodation raised a few feet above the car's floor level, in order to make slightly more efficient use of the space.
+A roomette, in the historical sense of the word, was a private room for a single passenger, containing a single seat, a folding bed, a toilet (not in a private cubicle of its own), and a washbasin.
+When a traditional roomette is in night mode, the bed blocks access to the toilet.
+Like open sections, roomettes are placed on both sides of the car, with a corridor down the center.
+Duplex roomettes, a Pullman-produced precursor to the Slumbercoach, are staggered vertically, with every second accommodation raised a few feet above the car's floor level, in order to make slightly more efficient use of the space.
 Single-passenger Slumbercoach accommodations are a particularly spartan form of roomette; Slumbercoaches also included a few two-passenger units.

-Compartments and Double Bedrooms
+Compartments and double bedrooms

 Compartments and Double Bedrooms are private rooms for two passengers, with upper and lower berths, washbasins, and private toilets, placed on one side of the car, with the corridor running down the other side (thus allowing the accommodation to be slightly over two thirds the width of the car).
 Frequently, these accommodations have movable partitions allowing adjacent accommodations to be combined into a suite.

-Drawing Rooms and Larger Accommodations
+Drawing rooms and larger accommodations

-A Drawing Room is a relatively rare accommodation for three people traveling together, again with a washbasin and private toilet, again on one side of the car.
-Even rarer are larger rooms accommodating four or more; generally the needs of large parties were better served with multiple rooms, with or without the ability to combine them into a suite.
+The drawing room was a relatively rare and expensive option for travelers.
+It could comfortably accommodate three people, again with a washbasin and private toilet on one side of the car.
+Even rarer are larger rooms accommodating four or more.
+Generally the needs of large parties were better served with multiple rooms, with or without the ability to combine them into a suite.